mhryrehman/shared/user-attributes-policy/README.md

            "name": "user attribute policy",
            "type": "user-attribute",  //fixed value, you can not change this.
            "description": "Custom regex policy",
-           "config": {
            "allowedAttributes": "test-value, custom-value", //A comma-separated list of values (test-value, custom-value) that the user must have in their attributes.
            "userAttributeKey": "customField", //The key (customField) in the user's attributes that will be checked against allowedAttributes.
            "matchAll": "true" // A boolean (true or false) that determines if all values in allowedAttributes must match (true), or if at least one match is sufficient (false).
-           }
         }'